-1.1 Surveys undertaken by the Survey Department
+- 1.0 These departmental Survey Regulations have been established so as to carry out all surveys of the Survey Department within Sri Lanka in a qualitative and uniform manner.

-Surveys undertaken by the Survey Department can be divided into several categories such as,
+- 1.1 Surveys undertaken by the department can be divided into several categories such as,

 - (a).
 Acquisition Surveys

 - (b).
 Court Commission Surveys

 - (c).
 Cadastral Surveys

 - (d).
 Town Surveys

 - (e).
 Demarcation Surveys

 - (f).
 Encroachment Surveys

 - (g).
 Engineering Surveys

 - (h).
 Blocking out Surveys

 - (i).
 Miscellaneous Surveys

 - (j).
 Road and Channel Trace Surveys

 - (k).
 Control Surveys

 - (l).
 Topographical Surveys including Topographical revisions

 - (m).
 Condominium Property Surveys

 - (n).
 Block Surveys